evelynnchen-cmu/SmartCookie/README.md

 - PDFKit

 ## Installation and Setup
-**Important:** This project relies on Firebase and OpenAI APIs, but our subscriptions for these services are no longer active.
+**Important:** This project relies on Firebase and the OpenAI API, but our subscriptions for these services are no longer active.
 These instructions apply to anyone who wishes to personally install our app, as well as those who want to test or develop it further.
 To set up the app locally, follow the steps below:

 1. Clone the repository
    ```